hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

 I'm going to spare us all a further brainstorm of plant/code parallels, with the exception of one spin-off term: *bouquet programming* 💐.

 I'm hereby defining bouquet programming as one-off code that is written for one specific user *to support one specific use-case*, in a non-recurring way.
-By definition, it needs no maintenance and simply provides proof of what once was one run.
+By definition, it needs no maintenance and simply provides proof of what once was run.
 Examples of bouquet programming: an analysis script in support of a one-time plot, a scrappy proof-of-concept or a [minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_reproducible_example).

 Bouquet programming is still worth writing home about (!) and sharing generously in the same ways as houseplant programming---or agricultural programming!---but is even *less* likely to work off-the-shelf for a new application than houseplant code is, even if rerun by the same person who originally programmed it.